apw/cache/README.md

-the parameter *a* that induces a binary decision tree *T<sup>a</sup>* whose mean witness length *\<k\> = E<sub>x</sub>[|w|]* is the minimum or appoximately the minimum over all binary decision trees.
+the parameter *a* that induces a binary decision tree *T<sup>a</sup>* whose mean witness length *\<k\> = E<sub>x</sub>[|w|]* is the minimum or approximately the minimum over all binary decision trees.

 ## 3 Oracle